MicrosoftDocs/dynamics-365-project-operations/articles/psa/implementation-guides/project-planning-tracking.md

 The Project Service application helps service organizations identify opportunities, submit bids, reach contractual agreements, manage resources, track time and expenses, invoice customers, and deliver projects on time and within budget.

-The PDF link that was previously in this article has been removed and the content has been moved to the following topics:
+The PDF link that was previously in this article has been removed and the content has been moved to the following articles:

 - [Project schedules](../project-creating.md)
 - [Project costs and revenue](../project-estimating.md)